-B. Vacation and Annual Leave Cash Out Where Employee Has Annual Leave
+- B. Vacation and Annual Leave Cash Out Where Employee Has Annual Leave - 1.
+An employee with an annual leave balance may cash out vacation time if the employee's accrued vacation bank is such that she/he will reach the

-- 1. An employee with an annual leave balance may cash out vacation time if the employee's accrued vacation bank is such that she/he will reach the applicable cap (as set forth in Section 1.D. and 1.E, above) some time during the fiscal year unless the employee is able to cash out vacation time. - 2.
-If an employee's vacation balance will reach the applicable cap some time during the fiscal year, an employee may cash out vacation or any combination of vacation leave and annual leave, to an aggregate total of eighty (80) hours each fiscal year, except if the employee has eighty (80) or more hours of accrued, unused Annual Leave balances, then they may cash out up to one hundred (100) hours of vacation each fiscal year.
+2. If an employee's vacation balance will reach the applicable cap some time during the fiscal year, an employee may cash out vacation or any combination of vacation leave and annual leave, to an aggregate total of eighty (80) hours each fiscal year, except if the employee has eighty (80) hours or more of accrued, unused Annual Leave balances, then they may cash out up to one hundred (100) hours of vacation each fiscal year.